 Conference, Workshop, and Fieldwork Travel

-Each year, the Islamic Studies Program offers awards to support graduate student travel to conferences or for field work.
+Each year, the Islamic Studies Program offers awards to support graduate student travel to conferences or for fieldwork.
 The program usually offers a limited number of competitive awards each grant cycle.
 Award amounts vary and depend upon our budget.
-Travel awardees are selected based on need and relevance of the project to Islamic Studies (broadly defined).
+Travel awardees are selected based on the need and relevance of the project to Islamic Studies (broadly defined).